 ;

-`.
-This can either be a function declaration or an expression with two function calls.
+.
+Depending on the context, this can be read either as a function declaration or as an expression involving two function calls.

 3. Anonymous argument declarations are ambiguous